adambard/learnxinyminutes-docs/tcl.html.markdown

 ---

-Tcl was created by [John Ousterhout](https://wiki.tcl.tk/John%20Ousterout) as a reusable scripting language for chip design tools he was creating.
+Tcl was created by [John Ousterhout](https://wiki.tcl.tk/John%20Ousterout) as a reusable scripting language for circuit design tools that he authored.
 In 1997 he was awarded the [ACM Software System Award](https://en.wikipedia.org/wiki/ACM_Software_System_Award) for Tcl.
 Tcl can be used both as an embeddable scripting language and as a general